-To examine the correlation between an institution's productivity and its size, we consider the institutions' IDEAS scores and their number of authors on RePEc.
+To examine the correlation between an institution's performance and its size, we consider the institutions' IDEAS scores and their number of authors on RePEc.

-As Figure 4 shows, the IDEAS score improves with the logarithmic number of authors.2 This relationship is highly significant (Pearson's Correlation coefficient = -0.1970, p < 0.0000) and is further substantiated in a Poisson regression that controls for country effects (Table 4 and Figure 4).
-Since the number of authors is in log scale, an increase in the number of authors per institution of equal size is associated with a larger improvement of the IDEAS score the fewer authors an institution comprises.
-One can consider this as decreasing returns to scale.
+As Figure 4 shows, the IDEAS score improves with the logarithmic number of authors.
+This relationship is highly significant (Pearson's Correlation coefficient = -0.2106, p < 0.0000) and is further substantiated in regressions that control for country effects (Table 4 and Figure 4).
+Since the number of authors is in log scale, an increase